xiaoluobutou/leargit/README.md

-This is learn git repository!
+This is repository of the learn git!

 The tutorial is in http://www.liaoxuefen.com